Foreign Exchange and Interest Rates A - Z

 Effective and nominal rate are terms used when you borrow money.

-The nominal rate is the stated interest rate on a loan before any fees are taken into account and is normally stated as an annual interest rate (per annum, or p.a., which means per year).
+The nominal interest rate is the percentage you have to pay for the loan before fees, and it is typically stated as an annual rate (per annum or p.a.).

-Always compare the banks’ effective rate, not the nominal rate, when looking for a loan!
+Always compare the effective interest rates of banks, not the nominal rates, when applying for loans!

-For example, if the NOK exchange rate against the US dollar is 8.5, you need to pay 8.50 kroner for every dollar you buy.
-The price of a product that costs 10 dollars at an NOK exchange rate of 8.5 per USD will be: 10 x 8.5 = 85 NOK.
+If the Norwegian kroner rate is against the US dollar, for example 8.5, this means that you must pay NOK 8.50 for USD 1.
+The price of a product that cost USD 10 at NOK rate 8.5 against USD will then be: 10 x 8.5 = 85 NOK.

 The NOK exchange rate varies against other currencies and is fluctuating all the time.